 If you have questions about how your child’s injury case should be handled, contact the attorneys at D’Amico & Pettinicchi, LLC.
 We have extensive experience representing injured children and their parents in Connecticut accident claims.

 Our legal team understands the difficult position that parents are in when filing an accident claim for their children’s injuries.
 We try our best to minimize the stress that families experience during this time.
-Contact us to schedule a free consultation to discuss your situation with one of our Waterbury attorneys.
+Contact us to schedule a free consultation to discuss your situation with a Waterbury child injury lawyer.